Shea Tierney: New York Giants

-On February 2, 2022, Tierney was hired by the New York Giants as their Quarterbacks Coach.
-He follows Daboll, who was named head coach of the Giants on January 28, 2022.
+On February 2, 2022, Tierney was hired by the New York Giants as their quarterbacks coach.
+He followed Daboll, who was named head coach of the Giants five days prior.
+After the firing of Daboll in the 2025 season, new head coach John Harbaugh did not retain Tierney.

+Tennessee Titans

+On January 28, 2026, Tierney was hired by the Tennessee Titans to serve as the team's quarterbacks coach under new head coach Robert Saleh.
+Daboll was hired as the Titans Offensive coordinator the previous day, making the 2026 season the tenth consecutive season that Tierney would be working with Daboll.

 Personal life

 In July 2021, Shea married Emily Seng in Raleigh, North Carolina.